DMARC record setup guide

 sp

-Subdomain policy, specifying a separate rule for subdomains if needed.
+Subdomain policy.
+This defines a separate policy for subdomains if needed.

 sp=quarantine